 Fact: In most cases, enrollment in a DMP will not negatively impact your credit score.

 And still, once you complete the program, you’ll be back on more solid financial ground.
 If you complete the program and become completely free of credit card debt, then your debt-to-income ratio will be good.
 And as long as you made all of your program payments on time, you typically shouldn’t have any credit damage.
 In fact, since you reduce debt and build a good credit history, you can actually improve your credit score over the course of a successful DMP.

 So even with this assisted form of debt consolidation, as long as it’s done correctly, it should be a good thing for you achieving your dreams of home ownership instead of a bad thing.

-Article last modified on August 9, 2018.
+Article last modified on November 14, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Can I Buy A Home After Debt Consolidation? - AMP.
+Mobile users may also access the AMP Version: Does Debt Consolidation Affect Buying a Home? - AMP.